davidchilin/raspberry-pi-single-button-multi-function/README.md

-# raspberry-pi-single-button-multi-function
+# Raspberry Pi single button multi-function

 Script can be used to give a single button on the Raspberry Pi multiple functions (with led0/led1 feedback) depending on how many presses, for example 2 presses to pause a docker service, 4 presses to stop a docker service, and 6 to power off.
 Its setup for a Raspberry Pi 3, but can be used for other Pi models as well, just doublecheck which gpio pins to use.
+Depending on your button, one button presses may sometimes register as 2 or 3 presses, if this happens just press a few more times and wait, the script will clear out button presses count when more than 6 is counted.
+LED0 and LED1 are set to give feedback on which function (2,4 or 6) was chosen.

 Some items, images/text are from
 [Howchoo Raspberry Pi power button guide](https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi).